Lwin-Naing/User-Manual-English-/Install And Remove Plugins.md

 <br>
 <br>

-Click the `Uninstall` button on the displayed pop-up.
+3.Click the `Uninstall` button on the displayed pop-up.

 ![45 1.png](Install%20And%20Remove%20Plugins%20a9f2c04d2f0a49af98e19bffb4836f8d/45_1.png)
 <br>